 Are green chemistry principles feasible?
-Can they be taken to plants?
-Can the industries helps the environment while helping themselves economically?
+Can they be scaled to plants?
+Can the industries helps the environment and at the same time profit from it?

-Let’s look at the ideal process parameters.
+First, let’s look at the ideal process parameters.
 An ideal process should be green, because it not only is safe to the environment but at the same time saves a lot of money.
-Following are the ideal process parameters, not in a order of preference:
+Following are the ideal process parameters, not in an order of preference:

 - Room temperature